jabruniessner/GeoV/README.md

 ## Thanks
-First of all I would like to say that this project is largely based on the two python packages pymeshlab and polyscope, found under the following links:
+First of all, I would like to say that this project is largely based on the two python packages pymeshlab and polyscope, found under the following links:

 https://polyscope.run/py/